arocahan/arocahan/README.md

 - 🔭 I’m currently working as a Software Tester
 - 🌱 Always sharpening my Java and Python skills
-- 👯 I’m looking to collaborate on back end proyects
+- 👯 I’m looking to collaborate on back-end proyects
 - 📫 How to reach me: arael.roca@gmail.com